rieckpil/progmot/content/post/giving-my-first-talk.md

 That's why I decided to pause this goal and wait until in-person conferences are happening again.

 Then somewhere around the beginning of 2022 I saw on Twitter that the CFP (call for papers) for the Spring I/O 2022 started.
 The Spring I/O is a community organized (mainly by Sergi Almar) conference in Barcelona, Spain.
 Its focus is the Spring framework which is the de facto standard framework (next to Jakarta EE and Quarkus) for developing Java applications.

-The Sprig I/O conference is a community organized conference and has no affiliation with VMWare.
+The [Spring I/O conference](https://springio.net) is a community organized conference and has no (direct) affiliation with VMWare.
 It was the 9th iteration of this conference and in the past, more than 1000 participated.

 During the pandemic, they switched to a remote conference and the conference in 2022 should be the first in-person conference after this break.